AV2001/monthly-rent-prediction/README.md

-## Monthly Rent Prediction (Linear Regression)
+# Monthly Rent Prediction (Linear Regression)
-This particular Machine Learning project was built using the Flask framework.
+## Project Overview

-The ML model predicts the monthly rent in Manhattan, New York, based on user input.
+This particular Machine Learning project was built using the Flask framework, and the purpose of the ML model that runs behind the scenes, is to predict the monthly rent in the borough of Manhattan, located in the city that never sleeps - New York.